WHAT WE DO

 Until 2014, Harber served as CEO of Pearson K12 Technology.
 Harber was the CEO and co-founder of Schoolnet, Inc., a company that helped school systems use data and assessment to increase academic achievement.
 Schoolnet was acquired by Pearson in 2011.
 Prior to Schoolnet, Harber lead two other edtech companies from founding to acquisition.
 Harber runs Harber Advisors, LLC, advising private equity funds and education companies on education-related transactions.

 Kaluarachchi advises and builds partnerships for organizations solving problems in education.
 He has advised, launched and operated multiple edtech accelerators, including for Techstars.
 To date, these accelerators have funded more than 100 companies in partnership with organizations such as Kaplan, Intel, and New York University.
-He continues to provide support for founders solving problems for educators, administrators and learners in pre-K, K-12, HigherEd, Corporate learning and consumer as Co-founder at StartEd and Producer of NY EDTECH WEEK.
+He continues to support founders solving problems for educators, administrators and learners in Pre-K12, HigherEd, Corporate learning/Workforce development, and Adult learning as Co-founder at StartEd and Producer of NY EDTECH WEEK.

 Lynch is a member of the faculty at the Rossier School of Education at USC.
 As Vice Dean, he created the Penn GSE-Milken Education Business Plan Competition.
 Doug has also been a leading thinker in corporate learning for almost twenty years.
 He served as a director for the Wharton School's Aresty Institute for Executive Education and as a senior fellow at the Fels Institute of Government.
 He created “Corporate Learning Services,” an advisory program on developing corporate universities for large organizations such as American Express and JetBlue Airways.